Software-Improvement-Group/sigridci/examples/get-scope-file/README.md

-# Get Sigrid scope configuration file
+# Managing the Sigrid scope configuration file separate from your repository

 Script that uses the Sigrid API to retrieve and dump the Sigrid [scope configuration file](https://docs.sigrid-says.com/reference/analysis-scope-configuration.html) for a system.
-It is recommended to store the scope configuration file in your repository, named `sigrid.yaml`, and have it under version control.
+We recommend you add `sigrid.yaml` to your repository, so that it is automatically in sync with the source code and part of versions control.
-However, you can use this example to retrieve the scope file in scenarios where it is not possible to store the scope configuration file in the repository, but you still want to retrieve it.
+However, is it possible to retrieve and/or update the scope configuration file *without* making the `sigrid.yaml` file part of your repository.

-**Note:** This script is intended for retrieving the scope configuration file for the analysis results *currently* in Sigrid.
-This script is *not* suitable for "live" editing.
-If you want a fast feedback loop while editing scope files, we recommend you use the [Visual Studio Code and JetBrains support for editing scope configuration files](https://docs.sigrid-says.com/reference/analysis-scope-configuration.html#editing-scope-files).

 ## Prerequisites